 Jazz Dance Technique: An Introduction to Luigi Jazz

-I discovered jazz dancing in my thirties, and my introduction was Luigi Jazz.
-It's a wonderful technique, and both a great foundation for a dancing career, and an accessible and effective dance preparation for adults who want to learn to dance, whatever dance style they ultimately take up.
+I discovered jazz dancing in my 30s, and my introduction was Luigi Jazz.
+It's a wonderful technique that is both a great foundation for a dancing career and an accessible and effective dance preparation for adults who want to learn to dance, whatever dance style they ultimately take up.

 But who was Luigi and why is his technique so special?

 Luigi was born Eugene Louis Faccuito, and was what we call a triple threat—he sang, acted and danced.
 We'll never know how great he could have been, because in the 1950s, he had a horrific car accident which nearly killed him.
 Doctors doubted he would ever recover from the paralysis that affected one side of his body, but they did not reckon on Eugene's determination.
 It took him many months, but he made it back to dance class, having developed his own system of stretching to rehabilitate himself.

 His face never recovered from the paralysis and he suffered from poor vision for the rest of his life, which meant he could no longer aspire to major roles in musicals.
 However, his body recovered well enough that, only a year later, he was asked to audition for the chorus in the Gene Kelly movie On the Town.
 On The Town is also where he became Luigi.
 Like many men named Eugene, he was called "Gene" for short.
 Gene Kelly felt it was too confusing to have two dancers with the same name, so Luigi he became.

 Luigi's part in the movie wasn't large, but because of it, he initiated a revolution in dance training!
 During the long, tedious breaks between takes, Luigi would do his exercises to keep himself moving and prevent his muscles from seizing up.
 Other dancers saw them and started joining in; sometimes he would have 10 or 20 dancers lined up behind him, copying his moves.
 Even Gene Kelly became an enthusiast.